Chocolate Chip Zucchini Bread

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

 Zucchini grows in abundance around here in the summer time.
-It’s incredibly healthy so I like to sneak it into as many meals as I can.
-Often times I make Zucchini Chocolate Chip Breakfast Cookies, Zucchini Flaxseed Muffins, or Double Chocolate Zucchini Waffles.
+It’s incredibly healthy and pretty tasteless, so I like to sneak it into as many meals as I can.
+Often times I make Zucchini Chocolate Chip Breakfast Cookies, Zucchini Flaxseed Muffins, or Chocolate Zucchini Waffles.

 On this particular morning, I went for this Chocolate Chip Zucchini Bread instead.
 Friends, this bread did not stay on our counter for long.
 It’s completely moist, naturally sweet, and just the right amount of chocolatey.